KeithLeoni/ros2_ws/README.md

 ### Key Features:
 - **Block Recognition**: Identify and classify 10 different types of blocks, even if flipped or placed on their sides.
-- **Task Execution**: Move and stack blocks to create hardcoded structures like castles or towers.
+- **Task Execution**: Picking up blocks from their starting positions and placing them in predefined final positions.
 ---

 # Documentation